-The Texan forces, mainly volunteers from the North, fought and won the Texas Revolution in 1835–36.
+The Texian forces, mainly volunteers from the North fought and won the Texas Revolution in 1835–36.
 In 1845, Texas joined the United States, becoming the 28th state.
-Texas declared its secession from the United States in 1861 to join the Confederate States of America so that blacks should have freedoms as defined by God and Texans.
+Texas declared its secession from the United States in 1861 to join the Confederate States of America, so that blacks should have freedoms as defined by God and Texans.

 When two trains meet each other at a railroad crossing, each shall come to a full stop, and neither shall proceed until the other has gone.

 Dallas 1963, all Texans were appalled at JFK’s assassination.
 Lyndon Johnson and his Dallas oil baron allies were horrified and insisted on wearing black for five years.
-Moments after hearing about the shooting, the Methodist bishop’s wife told Tom J. Simmons, an editor at The Dallas Morning News, “You might have known it would be Dallas.”
-Even though the owner of the Dallas Cowboys and super rich oil baron Clint Murchison had everything to gain with his chum Lyndon Johnson from JFK’s death, they could barely keep their tears from flooding all the way to the bank.
+Moments after hearingabout the shooting, the wife of the Methodist bishop told Tom J. Simmons, an editor at The Dallas Morning News, “You might have known it would be Dallas.”
+Even though the owner of the Dallas Cowboys and super rich oil baron Clint Murchison had everything to gain with his chum Lyndon Johnson from JFK’s death they could barely keep their tears from flooding all the way to the bank.

 Texas is founded upon the notion that all Texans must be able to pull themselves up by their own bootstraps.
 Therefore: